 At the Capital Health Center for Digestive Health, our physicians use the BARRX HALO System, which was recently featured in the New England Journal of Medicine as a highly effective treatment for complete eradication of Barrett’s esophagus, a pre-cancerous condition that affects one to two million adults in the United States each year.
-It is estimated that approximately 0.5% of patients (1 in 200) with Barretts esophagus will develop esophageal cancer each year.
-Research has demonstrated, however, that Barrett’s Esophagus progresses along a pathway through several stages before turning into cancer:
+It is estimated that approximately 0.5 percent of patients (1 in 200) with Barrett's esophagus will develop esophageal cancer each year.
+Research has demonstrated, however, that Barrett’s esophagus progresses along a pathway through several stages before turning into cancer:

 Barrett’s » Low Grade Dysplasia » High Grade Dysplasia » Esophageal Cancer

 At present time, treatment is recommended for patients with dysplasia (a more aggressive form of Barrett’s, which has a higher likelihood of progressing to cancer), however patients with non-dysplastic Barrett’s can be considered on a case-by-case basis, and studies are currently underway to determine if every patient with Barrett’s esophagus should undergo ablative treatment.

 The HALO System technology is a very specific type of ablation, in which heat energy is delivered in a precise and highly-controlled manner.
 Barrett’s esophagus tissue is very thin and is therefore a good candidate for removal with ablative energy.
 Delivery of ablative energy with the HALO radiofrequency ablation technology is therefore capable of achieving complete removal of the diseased tissue without damage to the normal underlying structures.

 Clinical studies have demonstrated the Barrett’s tissue can be completely eliminated with the HALO ablation technology in up to 98.4 percent of patients.